This post may contain affiliate links. Please read my disclosure.

 Ingredients Notes

-- Mirepoix - the famous combination of onion, celery and carrots which is a base for many recipes including this.
+- Mirepoix - The famous combination of onion, celery and carrots which is a base for many recipes including this.

-- Poultry herb blend - a combination of thyme, rosemary and sage that adds additional flavor.
+- Poultry herb blend - A combination of thyme, rosemary and sage that adds additional flavor.

-- Low-sodium chicken stock - adds additional poultry flavor, but also thins out the filling slightly.
+- Low-sodium chicken stock - Adds additional poultry flavor, but also thins out the filling slightly.

-- Whole milk - the base for the creamy sauce.
+- Whole milk - The base for the creamy sauce.

-- Turkey - leftover turkey works best, but you can also make specifically for this recipe.
+- Turkey - Leftover turkey works best, but you can also make specifically for this recipe.

-- Lemon - adds a touch of acidity.
+- Lemon - Adds a touch of acidity.

 Ingredient Swaps